-Although his correspondence to the newspapers eventually dwindled away, it may be that two of his later letters despite being shorter by comparison, that held the biggest key to unraveling or at the very least guiding us into the very footprints of a killer.
+Although his correspondence to the newspapers eventually dwindled away, it may be that two of his later letters, despite being shorter by comparison, held the biggest key to unraveling, or at the very least guiding us into the very footprints of a killer.

-The Exorcist Letter sent to the San Francisco Chronicle on January 29th 1974 was closely followed just over two weeks later by the SLA Letter, and both letters seemed to offer very little in the way of clues- that is unless you know where to look.
+The Exorcist Letter sent to the San Francisco Chronicle on January 29th 1974 was closely followed just five days later by the SLA Letter, postmarked February 3rd 1974 - and both letters seemed to offer very little in the way of clues - that is unless you know where to look.

 Kevin Robert Brooks steps into the mind of the Zodiac killer, believing he is slowly drawing his suspect out of the shadows and into the light, as one and the same.

-In a previous post it was shown that Donald Lee Bujok sent numerous literary observations on various social issues of the day, thereby giving us a tantalizing glimpse into the psyche of what drove him, or possibly indicated that the author was luring us into a game of 'cat and mouse' and was toying with authorities, seeing if they could connect the dots between the Billings Gazette articles and the Zodiac paraphernalia that had streamed from the pen of a killer for virtually half a decade.
+In a previous post it was shown that Donald Lee Bujok had mailed numerous literary observations on various social issues of the day to the newspapers, giving us a tantalizing glimpse into the psyche of what drove him and possibly indicated that the author was luring us into a game of 'cat and mouse', thereby toying with authorities, seeing if they could connect the dots between the Billings Gazette articles and the Zodiac paraphernalia that had streamed from the pen of a killer for virtually half a decade.

 In the article he ridiculed the idea of possession and thoughts of the supernatural, not unlike Zodiac's statement at the top of the Exorcist Letter, in which he wrote "I saw and think the Exorcist was the best satirical comedy that I have ever seen."